 How to balance Manipura

-Asanas that target this chakra include Dhanurasana (Bow Pose), Navasana (Boat pose), Tadasana (Mountain pose), Parvrtta Trikonasana (Revolved triangle) and twist.
-Any poses that strengthen the abdominal muscles.
+Asanas that target this chakra include Dhanurasana (Bow Pose), Navasana (Boat pose), Tadasana (Mountain pose), Parvrtta Trikonasana (Revolved triangle) and TWISTs.
+Any pose that targets and strengthens our abdominal muscles.

-Movement in general can be effective in balancing this chakra, as exercise can help to create an sense of strength, growth, power.
+Movement in general is very effective in balancing this chakra.
+Exercise helps to create a sense of strength, growth, power.
 The warrior poses build confidence.
 Sun salutations warm up the body and connect with the fiery energy of the sun.

-Yellow is the colour for this solar plexus chakra.
+Yellow is the colour for the solar plexus chakra.
 Use it in during your relaxation or meditation.
 A nice and powerful visualisation is making your centre radiate like the sun.

-The seed syllable – bija – “ram” targets the solar plexus chakra so chanting this sound (just as you would om) can help bring it back into alignment.
+Chant RAM: The seed syllable – bija sound – “ram” targets the solar plexus chakra.
+Chanting this sound (just as you would om) can help bring it back into alignment.

 Manipura Off the Mat

 Cultivate your personal power – make small choices that create feelings of personal power and authenticity!
-Eating yellow foods can also help cleanse and align the energy of the solar plexus chakra, and using strong spices such as ginger, saffron, cinnamon.
+Eat yellow foods.
+Use strong spices such as ginger, saffron, cinnamon.

-Some affirmations for the solar plexus chakra might include:
+Some affirmations for the solar plexus chakra include:

 - I am enough.